CURRENT EVENTS WITH VFHS

 - Organization is a Federation member in good standing (yearly dues paid and current application) and their organization serves the state of Virginia.

-- Organization attends the conference and is present to receive funding awarded at the end of the conference.
+- Organization attends the conference and is present to receive funding awarded at the closing session of the conference.

 - Funding covers spay/neuter surgeries only.

-- Amount/animal is capped at $45.00.
+- Amount/animal is capped at $45.00 for a cat and $100.00 for a dog.
 If amount of surgery exceeds this per animal, organization must have the capacity to fund the remainder through co-pays or fundraising.

 Animal Resources of Tidewater

 - Blue Ridge Border Collie Rescue

 Dogs Deserve Better

 - Helping Homeless Felines

 Martinsville-Henry County SPCA